-The fo Legal Standard ur requirements of a search warrant are: You must establish probable cause within the affidavit and cannot add information later; The warrant must be supported by oath or affirmation ; You must particularly describe the people or places to be searched; and You must particularly describe the things to be seized.
+Legal Standard The four requirements of a search warrant are: You must establish probable cause within the affidavit and cannot add information later; The warrant must be supported by oath or affirmation; You must particularly describe the people or places to be searched; and You must particularly describe the things to be seized.

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Arizona, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.